gorold/gorold.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a second year CS PhD candidate at Singapore Management University, advised by Assoc.
+I'm currently a third year CS PhD candidate at Singapore Management University, advised by Assoc.
 Prof. Akshat Kumar.
 I am also very fortunate to be supported by the Salesforce Industrial PhD Programme (administered by Singapore's Economic Development Board).
 At Salesforce Research Asia, I am supervised by Chenghao Liu (Senior Applied Scientist), and Prof. Steven Hoi.

 My current research interest lies in time-series modelling with neural networks, where I've worked on incorporating suitable inductive biases for time-series data such as trend and seasonality into the deep learning setting (self-supervised learning framework, model architecture, etc.).